 The image in Ginette Legaré’s Pulp Ladle (originally Scoop from the 1998 Feeding Disorder series) was transferred from the Fall 1998 edition dArt onto the dArt magazine pulp panel.
 Legaré’s constructions comprise of reconfigured found objects, out which meaning is teased as distilled language.
 Her recent “Supply Chains” exhibition at Birch Contemporary speaks to a time when links to the network of things necessary or desirable to our lives may unexpectedly show strain.
-Andre Ethier’s Atlas in panel one is a personification of titan with globe locked in a state of perpetual stress – a longstanding punishment that stretches to antiquity.
+Andre Ethier’s Atlas portrays the globe-bearing Titan in a state of perpetual stress – a punishment levied by Zeus after defeat in battle.

 The Bunny Show image was created for Katharine T. Carter & Associates, a public relations and marketing firm for artists.
 It’s a view of the museum interior visualized as a rabbit artist might see it – a full retrospective with ample carrots.